In the next three to five years, organizations will see an unprecedented amount of disruption with the advancement of cognitive computing.

 Cloud (Office365 and Microsoft Azure) are top of mind for all of them, as are innovation areas like BlockChain, Mixed Reality and Artificial Intelligence.
 For them, and me, the rate of technology change over the last eighteen months has been as exciting as it has challenging!

 In a recent Linkedin post you give a primer about cognitive computing services and how it’s becoming increasingly important.
-These technological changes are already impacting our lives in ways many of us don’t fully appreciate.
-There have been major cognitive computing announcements from Amazon (machine learning), Google (cognitive marketing), and more.
-First, can you give us a definition of cognitive computing?
+Can you give us a definition of cognitive computing?
 Can you tell us how businesses, including start-ups, can benefit from cognitive computing technologies?

 Cognitive computing technologies have surfaced in several familiar ways: Voice recognition in Siri, Cortana and Alexa, face recognition on the digital cameras we use and synthesized speech able to provide a voice to the voiceless.

 The major technological changes have come from being able to use the computing power of the Cloud to process the large amounts of data needed to get the accuracy needed.
 So 2016 was a breakthrough year because technology was more accurate than humans in speech recognition and in the ability to lip read

 The number of use cases is growing all the time.

 One I came across recently is to use face recognition to recognize who is in a meeting room, match them against a list of expected attendees and flag if anyone unexpected is there.

 Once in the meeting, organizers can use voice services to record the meeting and transcribe it straight into meeting notes by using voice recognition against registered voices to recognize who said what.